deliverybot/helm/README.md

 ## Example canary

-If a track is chosen that is not equal to stable, this updates the helm chart in a few ways:
+If a track is chosen that is equal to canary, this updates the helm chart in a few ways:

 1. Release name is changed to `{release}-{track}` (eg. myapp-canary).